Andrew Tokely's Gardening Tips for July!

 1. As you harvest crops, try to refill the spaces with quick growing salad crops like Radish, Beetroot, Rocket, Mizuna and Salad Turnip Sweetbell.

-2. I like to make a late sowing of Dwarf French Beans this month as they will be ready for a late harvest in September or early October.
-I sow the seeds direct outside into drills on the vegetable plot or into pots on the patio.
+2. I like to make a late sowing of Dwarf French Beans this month, maturing in 8-10 weeks after sowing, just in time to harvest in September or early October.
+I sow the seeds direct outside into drills on the vegetable plot or raise modules and plant out as spaces appear on the plot.

-8. Dahlias are flowering well in July right through to the autumn, but these can often be spoiled by an attack of Earwigs.
-So it is now time to set an Earwig Trap.
+8. Dahlias start flowering in July right through to the autumn, but these can often be spoiled by an attack of Earwigs, so now is the time to set an Earwig Trap.
 This is a very easy device to make.
 All you do is take a flowerpot and fill it with straw or hay and put it upturned on top of a bamboo cane amongst your Dahlias.
 The Earwigs will hide in this pot during the day, then each morning you can check your traps for Earwigs and dispose of them.
 The same method of control works very well on Chrysanthemums, keeping the blooms nibble free.

-9. When the weather is warm, dry and hot, many salad crops like Salad leaves, radish and spinach will quickly run to seed.
+9. Salad crops like Salad leaves, radish and spinach will quickly run to seed if the weather turns very hot and dry.
 One way of overcoming this problem is sowing these crops in between taller crops like Sweetcorn, so they get a little dapple shade.
 Once germinated keep moist at all times until they are ready to harvest.

 10. Runner Bean crops will be fruiting well this month and picking regularly will ensure you harvest tender beans.
 Runner Beans will put up with hot daytime temperatures, but do not like hot nights as this can cause the plants stress and make flowers drop rather than set beans.
-Try to keep plants well-watered and spray water over the foliage in the evenings to help keep the plants cool.
+Try to keep plants well-watered and if possible, spray water over the foliage in the evenings to help cool the plants down.